-The recipient, and any subrecipient ("subgrantee") must collect and maintain data that measure the performance and effectiveness of work under this award.
+The subrecipient must collect and maintain data that measure the performance and effectiveness of work under this award.
 The data must be provided to DCJS in the manner (including within the timeframes) specified by DCJS in the program solicitation or other applicable written guidance.
 Data collection supports compliance with the Government Performance and Results Act (GPRA) and the GPRA Modernization Act of 2010, and other applicable laws.